francescmarti00/dmu-multimedia/md/PouchDB-lab2.md

 db.put(user);
 ```

-So, the following code creates a PouchDB database (or instance) and save a document (an email) in it.
+So, the following code creates a PouchDB database (or instance) and save a document (an 'email' in this example) in it.

 ```JS
 <!DOCTYPE html>